Free Port Forwarding with Termux

 Port forwarding allows external devices to access services on a private network.
 Normally, devices on your local network (like your phone on Wi-Fi) are hidden from the internet by your router.
 Port forwarding creates a secure tunnel that directs specific internet traffic to a device on your private network, making a local service publicly accessible.

-This method uses Cloudflare Tunnel, which creates a secure, encrypted connection between your Android device and Cloudflare's global network.
-This means you can expose local services without opening ports on your router or revealing your public IP address, making it a much safer alternative to traditional port forwarding.
+This method uses localhost.run, which creates a secure SSH tunnel between your Android device and its public servers.
+As explained by Sandeep Bhondwe, this means you can expose local services without opening ports on your router or revealing your public IP, making it a much safer alternative to traditional port forwarding.

 Why Use Port Forwarding on Android?